Did you film all this?

 Eighty hours a week, and out every night filming.
 Powell had our backs with a lot of food and gas.
 It was great, and a lot of fun.

-I was thinking about it, and Powell is arguably the most World Record-holding skate team.
-The first pro team in skating; sponsored arguably the biggest names in skating, Tony, Cab and Mike V; Stacy made the first skate videos; and the modern team has two Guinness World Record holders, Jordan Hoffart and Aldrin Garcia.
+Powell is arguably the most World Record-holding skate team.
+The first pro team in skating; sponsored arguably the biggest names in skating, Tony, Cab and Mike V; Stacy made the first skate videos; and the team has two Guinness World Record holders.

 Happy ending.
-Can we quickly talk about the rock-and-roll by Brad McClain that you shot at LES in New York?
-It is, without a doubt, one of the best rock-and-rolls of all time.
+Can we quickly talk about the Rock-and-Roll by Brad McClain that you shot at LES in New York?
+It is, without a doubt, one of the best of all time.

 It was on the New York part of “Let’s Go Skate Tour” 2015.
 We were just doing a demo at LES in NYC and he was trying it.
 I had the two kids in the back, Shane Borland and Aquil Brathwaite, do something funny in the background.
 We were there to skate and had some friends hang out – it was cool, and a great time.